-Citing its experience in the China market, TM4 announced last week a joint venture with Cummins to develop a PHEV/plug-in hybrid electric vehicle powertrain for “for Class 7/8 transit buses that can reduce fuel consumption by at least 50% over conventional hybrid buses.
+Citing its experience in the China market, TM4 announced last week a joint effort with Cummins to develop a PHEV/plug-in hybrid electric vehicle powertrain for “for Class 7/8 transit buses that can reduce fuel consumption by at least 50% over conventional hybrid buses.

 “The project aims to provide transit authorities with a flexible, more efficient drivetrain and a long range zero emission capability for inner city routes, states a release.

 TM4, an electric driveline subsidiary of Canada’s Hydro-Quebec utility, says its equipped “an astonishing 5000 buses in China last year.

 “TM4’s expertise and real-road experience will be instrumental in developing an optimized powertrain for plug-in transit buses,” the company says.

 “Our goal is to offer a system that can achieve 35 kilometers EV range [about 22 miles] and benefit from the 450 kilowatt fast charging infrastructure to recharge in less than 5 minutes,” TM4 managing director Robert Baril said in a release.

 “The range extender,” he said, “allows for peace of mind and significant flexibility.”